Security-Onion-Solutions/securityonion-docs/suricata.rst

 Here are some other PCAP configuration options that can be found at :ref:`administration` --> Configuration --> Suricata -> pcap.
 Some settings are considered advanced settings so you will only see them if you enable the ``Show all configurable settings, including advanced settings.`` option.

 - compression: Set to ``none`` to disable compression.
 Set to ``lz4`` to enable lz4 compression but note that this requires more CPU cycles.
-- lz4-level: Specify the level of lz4 compression. ``0`` for no compression. ``16`` for maximum compression.
+- lz4-level: lz4 compression level of PCAP files.
+Set to 0 for no compression.
+Set to 16 for maximum compression.
-- maxsize: Max size in GB to use for PCAP stored on the sensor.
+- maxsize: Maximum size in GB for total disk usage of all PCAP files written by Suricata.
-- filesize: File size for the PCAP files that get written.
+- filesize: Maximum file size for individual PCAP files written by Suricata.
+Increasing this number could improve write performance at the expense of pcap retrieval time.
 - use-stream-depth: Set to ``no`` to ignore the stream depth and capture the entire flow.
-Set this to ``yes`` to truncate the flow based on the stream depth.
+Set to ``yes`` to truncate the flow based on the stream depth.

 Disabling
 ---------

-Suricata can be disabled by going to :ref:`administration` --> Configuration --> suricata --> enabled.
+If you need to disable Suricata, you can do so via :ref:`administration` --> Configuration --> suricata --> enabled.

 Diagnostic Logging
 ------------------